samwalker191/socket-lambdas/README.md

 limit of this project, I chose to go with MongoDB due to my familiarity with it and its use in C#.

-NOTE: As stated above, an index was created for the Subscriptions field of the mongo document.
+NOTE: As stated above, an index was created for the `subscriptions` field of the mongo document.
 Additionally, an index was created on the `connectionId` field in order to improve query performance since the code is executing queries to find a connection by the `connectionId` often.